bmershon/geometric-primitives/README.md

 ## Development

-2 hours spent on Task 1-3, **spent primarily on figuring out how to test problems like these without a GUI**.
+2 hours spent on Task 1-3: **spent primarily on figuring out how to test problems like these without a GUI**.

-45 min spent on Task 4, reading Wikipedia page, implementing Cramer's rule, writing a few tests.
+45 min spent on Task 4: reading Wikipedia page, implementing Cramer's rule, writing a few tests.

+20 min spent on Task 5: mostly chasing a bug caused by a typo.

 ## Impressions